mRcSchwering/magic-soup/README.md

 `integrate_signals` steps. _E.g._ calling `integrate_signals` 10 times in every time step
 effectively multiplies the proteins $V_{max}$ by 10 without generating numerical instability.
 This strategy would also give `integrate_signals` more continuous and realistic bahavior.

+#### Integrating multiple domains

+I had to make a decision with $V_{Max}$ and $K_M$ when having proteins with multiple domains.
+When there are multiple _e.g._ catalytic domains, it might make sense to each give them a seperate
+$V_{Max}$.
+But then I would need to consider that different domains within the same protein work at different rates.
+Thus, the whole energy coupling would become more tricky. _E.g._ should the protein be allowed to do 10x reaction 1 with $\Delta G = -1.1$ to power 1x reaction 2 with $\Delta G = 10$?
+To avoid such problems I decided to give any protein at most only a single $V_{Max}$.
+All $V_{Max}$ that might come from multiple domains are averaged to a single value.
+That means proteins with many domains tend to have less extreme values for $V_{Max}$.

+A similar problem arises with $K_M$: multiple domains can attempt to each give a different $K_M$ value to the same molecule species. _E.g._ there could be a catalytic domain that has molecule A as a substrate and a regulatory domain with molecule A as effector.
+In these cases I decided to also only have 1 value for $K_M$ for each molecule species.
+All $K_M$ values for the same molecule species in the same protein are averaged.

+#### Energetic Equilibrium

+Theoretically, a reaction should occur in one direction according to its free Gibbs energy $\Delta G$.
+At some point $\Delta G$ should reach zero and the reaction should be in an equilibrium state where no appreciable difference in substrates and products is measurable anymore.

+As of now, this equilibrium state is not explicitly programmed into the simulation.
+As the simulation moves in discrete time steps towards the equilibrium state it is only slowed down by substrate activities according to its $K_M$ value(s).
+For proteins with high $V_{Max}$ and low $K_M$ this means the reaction will at some point shoot over the equilibrium state.
+So, at one point in time the reaction moves in one direction, and at the next in the other; both times with high velocity.
+This would mean a reaction never reaches an equilibrium state but instead flickers back and forth around it.

+To avoid that (or reduce it) I decided to give every catalytic domain its affinity $K_M$ in one direction, and $K_M^{-1}$ in the other.
+So, if a reaction shoots well over its equilibrium state in one time step, it will approach the equilibrium state from the other side much more slowly in the next time step.
+This should reduce heavy flickering around the equilibrium state.
+However, it also has the side effect of giving all catalytic proteins a type of directionality.
+Reactions can always happen in any direction, but there will be one direction in which a catalytic domain will be more sensitive.